 When it comes to my offensive and defensive coordinators, I have a hands-off approach.
 I tell them things like “score” and “stop their fucking ground game,” respectively.
 Respect is the keyword here.
 I’m very respectful with Jager.
 I don’t know what he’ll do to me if I talk to him like I talk to Bucky.
 Seriously, I have no idea.
 My mind keeps coming up with colorful scenarios that end poorly for me.
 I don’t like to think about it.

-When Bucky fields our porous defensive line again, all I say is “Try not to be as useless as the last drive.”
+When Bucky fields our porous defensive line again, all I say is, “Try not to be as useless as the last drive.”

 “If you’d like to do this, be my guest.”